 At Eagle View Behavioral Health, we acknowledge that many people may experience suicidal thoughts at some point in their lives, and it is essential to know that help is available.

-Many people experience thoughts of suicide at some point in their lives.
-It’s important to understand that you are not alone.
-At Eagle View, our mental health professionals offer compassionate, intensive care for adults and adolescents experiencing suicidal ideation.
-We understand that suicidal thoughts or behaviors may stem from underlying conditions such as depression, hopelessness, severe anxiety, insomnia, or panic attacks.
-We take a holistic and individualized approach to healing that immediately addresses the crisis at hand.
-If you or someone you know is feeling suicidal, it’s important to reach out for help immediately.
+Our team of mental health professionals provides compassionate and intensive care for adolescents and adults experiencing suicidal ideation or thoughts of suicide.
+We understand that these thoughts or behaviors may stem from underlying conditions such as depression, hopelessness, severe anxiety, insomnia, or panic attacks.
+Therefore, we take a holistic and personalized approach to healing that immediately addresses the crisis and focuses on the individual’s unique needs.

 - Talks or writes about death

 - Attempts to access weapons, medication, or other means of suicide

 - Withdraws from friends, family, school, work, or other important relationships

 A person can have suicidal thoughts and never attempt it.
 However, a person may also attempt suicide after only briefly experiencing suicidal ideations.
 This is why it is imperative that all threats of suicide be treated seriously.